GenericMappingTools/gmt/doc_classic/rst/source/spectrum1d.rst

 .. _-N:

 **-N**\ [*name\_stem*]
-    Supply an alternate name stem to be used for output files [Default = "spectrum"].
+    Supply an alternate name stem to be used for each individual output file [Default = "spectrum"].
-    If **-N** is given with no argument then we disable the writing of individual output files and instead write a single table to standard output.
+    If **-N** is given with no argument then we disable the writing of individual output files and instead write a single composite results table to standard output.

 .. _-V: